ssebs/ssebs-www/content/blog/guac-and-load-update-1.md

 ## Final Thoughts

 This project has been a blast so far, and I'm excited to keep improving it.
-If you want to follow along, check out the [Itch.io page](https://theofficialssebs.itch.io/guac-and-load) for updates.
+If you want to follow along, check out the [Steam store page](https://store.steampowered.com/app/3800880/Guac__Load/) for updates.

 Back to the code - I've got burritos (and zombies) to deal with.